nomad-coe/nomad-schema-plugin-example/README.md

 ### Run auto-formatting

 This is entirely optional.
-To add this as a check in github actions pipeline, modify the ruff actions in `./github/workflows/actions.yaml`.
+To add this as a check in github actions pipeline, uncomment the `ruff-formatting` step in `./github/workflows/actions.yaml`.

 ```sh
 ruff format .